zzbazza/instagram-scraper/README.md

 - Scrape hashtags - query hastags matched by search keyword you can either scrape posts or scrape metadata from each hashtag

-- Scrape places - query places matched by search keyword you can either scrape posts or scrape metadata from each place
+- Scrape places/locations - query places matched by search keyword you can either scrape posts or scrape metadata from each place (scrolling for more posts in places/locations in only possible when logged in)

 - Scrape comments - you can scrape comments from any post